imshota1009/Prototype-of-Freiren-the-Funeral/README.md

-# 葬送のフリーレン Online - 時の彼方の旅路 ✨
+# Frieren Online - Journey Beyond Time ✨

 <div align="center">

-「人を知るための旅路。その終わりには、何が待っているんだろうね。」
+*"A journey to understand people.
+I wonder what awaits at the end of it."*

 </div>

 <p align="center">
-  <strong>『葬送のフリーレン』の世界観を舞台にした、ブラウザで遊べるファンメイドRPGプロトタイプ</strong>
+  <strong>A fan-made browser RPG prototype inspired by the world of <i>Frieren: Beyond Journey’s End</i></strong>
 </p>

 <p align="center">